terraform-google-modules/terraform-google-vpc-service-controls/examples/onprem_demo/README.md

         - `access_policy_name`: Get this value by running the following two commands:
             - `gcloud organizations list` to get the Organization ID
             - `gcloud access-context-manager policies list --organization <Organization ID>`
+            - If the above commands return an error message, or don't return a value at all, you may have to create a new access policy (instructions [here](https://cloud.google.com/sdk/gcloud/reference/access-context-manager/policies/create)).
 2. From a command line terminal:
     - `cd examples/onprem_demo`
+    - `terraform init`
     - `terraform plan`
     - `terraform apply` and type "yes" when it prompts you to create the resources.
 Might take a few minutes to create the projects (should be less than 5 minutes).
     - If you get error messages about the Compute Engine API or Cloud DNS API needing to be enabled, wait a minute and try running `terraform apply` again.
 If you get error messages about forwarding rules and VPN tunnel creation, wait a minute and try again.